Energy My Way

 Think of battery storage systems as a large reservoir for energy.
 When more energy is generated than what is used, battery storage systems can collect and hold the excess energy until it’s needed.
 Once it’s ready for use, the battery is discharged and an inverter is used to control the flow of energy.
 For example, FPLs Babcock Ranch Battery Storage Project is a 10-megawatt battery storage system that can send up to 10 megawatts of power to the energy grid for a period of up to four hours, sending as much or as little as needed to the energy grid to help power homes and businesses during that time period.

-Since 2016, FPL has been testing multiple applications of advanced battery storage technologies to improve reliability and develop a stronger, smarter energy grid for our customers.
-We are piloting battery storage systems in Palm Beach, Broward, Miami-Dade, Charlotte and DeSoto counties, and we are working on building additional systems in the near future.
+For many years, FPL has been testing multiple applications of advanced battery storage technologies to improve reliability and develop a stronger, smarter energy grid for our customers.
+We are piloting battery storage systems in various counties and are working on building additional systems in the near future.

 We continue to evaluate these and additional battery storage projects to continue moving Florida forward with reliable, affordable and clean energy while keeping customer bills low.